Nech-C/sea_battle_ai/README.md

 ```
 ## Agent Evaluation Results

 The following table shows the average evaluation results for each agent algorithm.
-Each agent was tested on 4000 games, and it's important to note that the agents didn't receive the same games.
+Each agent was tested on 4000 games on a 6 by 6 board.
+It's important to note that the agents didn't receive the same games.

 | Algorithm | Average Steps | Average Number of Guesses | Average Number of Effective Guesses | Average Reward | Average Number of Being Stuck |
 |-----------|---------------|--------------------------|------------------------------------|----------------|------------------------------|